rose-coste/docs-container-service/_best-practices/container-technologies-scheduling-management.md

 | CoreOS | Fleet | Monolithic   |                |         ✓        |                |        ✓       |        ✓       |         ✓         |
 | Apache | Mesos | Two-level    |        ✓       |         ✓        |        ✓       |                |        ✓       |                   |

-**Table 3 – Service / Resource Scheduling and Management Functionality Comparison (10)**
+**Table 3 – Service / Resource Scheduling and Management Functionality Comparison [(2)](#resources)**

 In terms of which technology to use:

 -   Fleet is new to the scene and has a decent community following, but it seems limited in its capabilities with regard to advance scheduling an health metrics.
-It’s also early in its development, and this could possibly accelerate with time.
+It’s also early in its development.

 -   Mesos is the front-runner with some heavy names utilizing it today in their infrastructure.
-Also, Mesosphere, the company that is commercializing Mesos and is separate entity from Apache (the developer of Mesos) has currently started work on a Mesos framework to support Kubernetes and has gotten a good amount of traction.
+Also, Mesosphere, the company that is commercializing Mesos and is a separate entity from Apache (the developer of Mesos) has currently started work on a Mesos framework to support Kubernetes and has gotten a good amount of traction.